-Edible Chrysanthemum or tóng hāo (茼蒿) have two main varieties that are also available outside of China.
+Edible Chrysanthemum or tóng hāo (茼蒿) or simply “tong ho” in Cantonese, comes in two main varieties.
 One variety is small or medium leaf tong ho pictured below with small and deeply serrated leaves.
 This variety is commonly offered in Chinese restaurants as a stir-fried leafy green vegetable.
-Tong ho has a unique and aromatic flavor when harvested early.
+Tong ho has a unique, aromatic, and bitter flavor when harvested early.

 Ma Lan Tou (马兰头)